Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

 Protecting your home is critically important.
 However, sometimes when you need to undertake a home improvement project, you just don’t have the money.
 Undoubtedly, delaying fixing a leaky roof can result in more costly repairs.
 You need roof financing from a contractor you can trust, one with a solid reputation.
 And that contractor is Xterior LLC.

 Best of all, we have financing options because we understand most home improvement projects are a big financial investment.
-We offer 0% interest rate, monthly payments as low as $58 per month, or 0% down payment.
+We offer 0% interest rate for qualified homeowners, monthly payments as low as $58 per month, or 0% down payment.
 Plus, we offer discounts to military, seniors, teachers, and first responders.
 In addition, we install vinyl siding and replacement windows as well as build decks and fencing.
 Whichever project you choose, we always use quality products with a superior installation for the protection of your home.

 What are you waiting for?
 Give us a call right now at 336-329-3667.
 No one should have to suffer with a leaky roof.